IbrahimRumani/product-collection-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A custom Elementor widget for displaying WooCommerce products in Elementor Page Builder
+An Elementor widget to display WooCommerce products in Elementor Page Builder

 == Description ==

-This plugin provides a new widget for the Elementor page builder that allows users to display WooCommerce products in a variety of layouts and formats.
-Users can select product types like best sellers, newest products, products on sale, and so on.
-They can also choose to display products from specific categories, tags, or attributes.
+This plugin provides a new products widget for the Elementor page builder that allows users to display WooCommerce products in a variety of layouts and formats with multiple product selection options.

 == Features ==

-* Multiple product type selection options
+* Select products by Categories (One or more), Tags, Attributes, Featured, On Sale, Best Sellers or even select specific products
-* Supports columns layout configuration
+* Supports different columns layout configuration for desktop, tablet & mobile
 * Compatible with the latest WooCommerce and Elementor versions
 * Easy-to-use settings for users of all experience levels
+* Styling options must be handled via the themes

 == Installation ==